Alice Zeniter

 Alice Zeniter (born 1986) is a French novelist, translator, scriptwriter, dramatist and director.

 She has won a Prix Renaudot young adult award for her third novel, Juste avant l'Oubli, and a Prix Goncourt young adult for her fourth novel, L'Art de Perdre.

 Zeniter published her first novel, Deux moins un égal zéro, at the age of 16.
-Her second novel, Jusque dans nos bras, was published in 2010 and translated in English as Take This Man.
+Her second novel, Jusque dans nos bras, was published in 2010 and translated into English as Take This Man.

-Her latest novel, L'Art de Perdre, won multiple prizes and awards.
-It was published in English in 2021 as The Art of Losing, for which she won the International Dublin Literary Award along with its translator Frank Wynne.
+Her novel, L'Art de Perdre, won multiple prizes and awards.
+It was published in English in 2021 as The Art of Losing, for which she won the Dublin Literary Award along with its translator Frank Wynne.

 Early life

 Zeniter was born in Clamart, to an Algerian father and a French mother.
 She was raised in Champfleur and lived there until she was 17.
 She continued her studies in Alençon.
 From 2006 until 2011 she was a student at École Normale Supérieure in Paris.